3rd North Midland Brigade, Royal Field Artillery: Interwar

 The unit title became 'Field Brigade, RA', in 1924 when the RFA was subsumed into the Royal Artillery.
-In 1938 the RA adopted the designation 'regiment' instead of 'brigade' for a lieutenant-colonel's command.
+In 1938, the RA adopted the designation 'regiment' instead of 'brigade' for a lieutenant-colonel's command.

 In the 1920 reorganisation, 6th Staffordshire Bty at Stafford was briefly redesignated 4th Staffordshire in 2nd North Midland Bde, then from 1921 as 244 (Stafford) Bty in 61st (North Midlaned) Field Bde.
-Just before the outbreak of World War II it transferred to 61st's duplicate, 116th (North Midland) Field Regiment.
+Just before the outbreak of World War II, it was transferred to 61st's duplicate, 116th (North Midland) Field Regiment.

 Anti-aircraft conversion

-During the 1930s the increasing need for anti-aircraft (AA) defence for Britain's cities was addressed by converting a number of TA units and formations to the AA role.
+During the 1930s, the increasing need for anti-aircraft (AA) defence for Britain's cities was addressed by converting a number of TA units and formations to the AA role.
 46th (North Midland) Division became 2nd AA Division in 1936 and many of its infantry battalions were subsequently converted to AA gun or searchlight roles.
 By the end of 1937, 62nd Field Brigade was also being converted.
 During 1938, Regimental HQ (RHQ) and the two Derby batteries reorganised as 68th (North Midland) AA Regiment, while the two Staffordshire batteries from the old 3rd North Midland left to form the basis of a new 73rd AA Regiment at Wolverhampton.